kasperjunge/Deep-Learning-Vinyl-Records/README.md

 # Vinyl Records and Deep Learning
 The main project in the course "Deep Learning" at Technical University of Denmark.
 The objective is to make a convolutional neural network tell a vinyl records release decade based on its album cover art.
 The input is an image of a vinyl record cover and the output is a decade (60s, 70s and 80s).
-The data used to train this CNN is gathered using the discogs_scraper scrip written i C# which can be found on my GitHub.
+The data used to train this CNN is gathered using the discogs_scraper script written i C# which can be found on my GitHub aswell.

 Guide:
 1. Download repository.